 Something you should do, if you haven’t already, is see if you are able to obtain a free pass (https://www.nps.gov/planyourvisit/passes.htm) from the National Parks Service.
 They offer free passes for anyone with disabilities, including special needs, and covers one vehicle.

 Help your child prepare for the camping trip by going over what to expect.
 Use visual social stories to guide them through things about camping that will be different from home, such as sleeping in tents, going on hikes, and cooking around a fire.
-You can also find camping supply toys that they can roleplay with.
+You can also find camping supply toys that they can role play with.

 Even though the idea of camping is to get out in nature, you will still want to make sure you are able to reserve a campsite that has plenty of amenities.
-When camping with children on the autism spectrum, your site should have electrical outlets, water, and a nearby bathroom.
+When camping with children with behavioral issues, your site should have electrical outlets, water, and a nearby bathroom.
 Even though your child will likely enjoy hiking for a while and benefit from the outdoors, they will need a break from it all at some point.
 Having a tablet on hand, and electricity to charge it with, will give your child some calm downtime, and allow your family free time to take care of chores or cook.
 If you can’t find a site with electricity, you can invest in some portable battery chargers instead.
 The Dyrt is a great resource for researching exactly what to expect from different campsites.

 The act of going on a camping trip will definitely be a significant break from the routine your child is used to.
 Try to bring as many familiar items and activities as you can and try your best to incorporate their favorite activities into your itinerary.